California governor vetoes bill to make immigrants without legal status eligible for home loans

 “The veto doesn’t change the fact that many people – including undocumented immigrants – dream of owning a home so that generational wealth can be passed to their children,” he said in a statement.
 “They are people who are responsible, work hard, and pay their ample share of taxes.
 They will keep striving to achieve their dreams, and their contributions have strengthened our State’s economy, helping to build it into the fifth-largest economy in the world.”

-State lawmakers sent Newsom more than 950 bills last month, according to veteran lobbyist Chris Micheli.
+State lawmakers sent Newsom more than 950 bills last month ahead of the Legislature’s Aug.
+31 deadline to pass bills, according to veteran lobbyist Chris Micheli.
 The governor has until Sept.
 30 to decide which ones to sign into law.

 Austin is a corps member for The Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
 Follow Austin on X: @sophieadanna